arghpy/rust_visualize_sorting/README.md

 - bubble sort
 - insertion sort

-In the future, more algorithms will be implemented and the user will be able to opt for them as well as for the video format.
+In the future, more algorithms will be implemented.